 Bratislava is, for many visitors, a nice surprise!
 People discover a city with a lot to offer – gorgeous architecture, good food, and a great atmosphere.
-Discover the top attractions in Stuttgart, off-the-beaten-path things to see and do, where to stay and eat, and tips for Stuttgart, Germany from Nikoleta from The Bonfire Dream.
-This local’s guide to Stuttgart is part of the free travel guides series on this blog.
+Discover the top attractions in Bratislava, off-the-beaten-path things to see and do, where to stay in Bratislava, where to eat in Bratislava, and tips for Bratislava, Slovakia from Nikoleta from The Bonfire Dream.
+This local’s guide to Bratislava is part of the free travel guides series on this blog.

 A local’s guide to Bratislava, Slovakia

 Bratislava is the capital of Bratislava.
 It is a relatively small city lying on the Danube bank.
 Bratislava old town is only 6 km from Austria and 19 km from Hungary.
 It has been occupied already during the prehistoric times with the oldest finding dating to 25 mil years before Christ.
 But the city had been most influenced in the 16th century when Bratislava became the coronation city of Kingdom of Hungary.
 19 kings and queens were crowned in the beautiful St Martin’s Cathedral which continues to amaze tourists up until today.
 Read this article and discover an insider’s guide to Bratislava.